BerkeleyBlockchain/stablesims/README.md

 ### Our Response

-When we heard about what happened, our first thought, like many others', was, "what could Maker have done differently?"
+When we heard about what happened, our first thought, like many others, was, "what could Maker have done differently?"
 We started toying around with some ideas for defenses, and the more we did so, the more we wanted to test what we had come up with.
 However, there didn't exist a reasonable way to do this.
 Working on a local testchain with the Maker Protocol would introduce far too much unnecessary complexity, and would run far too slow for us to get much done.

 Thus, the idea for StableSims was born: create an off-chain simulation of the Maker Protocol for rapid experimentation.